sonic-net/SONiC/doc/techsupport/auto_techsupport_gen.md

                     default "3";
                 }

-                leaf max_core_dump_size {
+                leaf max_cdd_size {
-                    description "Maximum Size to which /var/core directory can go till in MB;
+                    description "Maximum Size to which /var/core directory can go;
+                                 A perentage value should be specified.
+The actual value in bytes is calculate based on the available disk size
                                  When the limit is crossed, the older core files are deleted.";
-                    type uint16 {
+                    type uint8 {
-                         range "10..500" {
+                         range "1..20" {
-                            error-message "Should be between 10 to 500 MB";
+                            error-message "Should be between 1 to 20% of the total disk space";
-                            error-app-tag max_core_dump_size-invalid;
+                            error-app-tag max_cdd_size_size-invalid;
                          }
                     }
-                    default "100";
+                    default "1";
                 }
         }
         /* end of container AUTO_TECHSUPPORT */
     }
     /* end of top level container */
 }
 ```